(1828 - 1890)

 On the Campaign

-He commanded the Regiment at Sharpsburg, and was wounded in action there on 17 September.
+He commanded the Regiment at Sharpsburg, and was severely wounded in the wrist in action there on 17 September.

 The rest of the War